A rectangular grid with two lines crossing horizontally and two lines crossing vertically to create a rule of thirds guide.

 4. Break the Rule of Thirds

-In this image, the buildings, along with their reflection, form one unit, thus making the rule of thirds tricky to implement.
-That said, even with the image split neatly into two, where does your eye focus on?
+In this image, the buildings along with their reflection form one unit, and so make the rule of thirds tricky to implement.
+With that said, even with the image split neatly into two, what—or where—does your eye focus on?
 Chances are, along one of the intersection points.

 © Pexels, CC0